-Part II: Economic Geography: Patterns and structures of systems of agriculture, manufacturing and tertiary production.
-Underdeveloped and advanced societies.
-The origins and functioning of the settlement network of central places and connecting routes in the fields of urban and transportation geography.
+Part II: Economic Geography: The geographic problems of scale and distance.
+The relevance of theory and quantitative methods.
+Patterns and structures of systems of agriculture, manufacturing and tertiary production in underdeveloped and advanced societies.
+The origins and functioning of the settlement network of central places and connecting routes.
 Includes an urban field tutorial of one day.